Mbarara High School

-H.E Yoweri Kaguta Museveni the president of Uganda, one of the notable people who studied at Mbarara High School.

-Mbarara High School (MHS), also known as Chaapa is a boys-only boarding middle and high school located in Ruharo Mbarara City in Mbarara District in Western Uganda.
+Mbarara High School (MHS), also known as Chaapa, is a boys-only boarding middle and high school located in Ruharo Mbarara City in Mbarara District in Western Uganda.

 Location

 The school is located in the Western Ugandan city of Mbarara, approximately 270 km, by road, southwest of Kampala, the capital and largest city in the country.
 The school campus is located in the suburb of Ruharo, approximately 2 km, along the Mbarara-Ishaka Road, west of the central business district of Mbarara.
 The coordinates of MHS are: Latitude:-0.6155S; Longitude:30.6335E.

 History

 It was established in 1911 by Anglican, Christian missionaries affiliated with the Church of England.
 Mbarara High School is the oldest secondary school in Western Uganda.
 It has both ordinary level and advanced level classes.
 The land on which the school was built is owned by Ankole Diocese, of the Church of Uganda.
 While the church has ownership and control of the school, the Uganda Government, through the Ministry of Education, contributes to the school's budget.
 The Kumanyana protest movement of the 1940s, which demanded equality for the Bairu people of Ankole with the Hima, had its roots at the school.